njwatkin/Mod1Chall_NW/AI_Case_Study_Nuance_NW.md

 >"In 2019, Nuance and Microsoft combined on a healthcare stack that included speech recognition and processing, clinical documentation, decision support, and Azure AI and natural language tools."
 (Dignan, ZDNET)

 Scalability, proprietary digital technology, and compatibility give Microsoft + Nuance an edge in the healthcare market.
-There is a lot of room for growth in the healthcare industry; healthcare is one of the largest and fastest growing industries worth nearly 12 trillion dollars in 2022.
+There is a lot of room for growth in the healthcare industry; healthcare is one of the largest and fastest growing industries, worth nearly 12 trillion dollars in 2022.

 Microsoft + Nuance will be able to deploy Nuance's natural language processing software across a variety of Microsoft products including Microsoft Teams.
-The resulting AI-voice assistant offering would open Microsoft + Nuance to increased market share among call centers.
+The resulting AI-voice assistant offering could open Microsoft + Nuance to increased market share among call centers.

 | Microsoft                                              | Nuance                                                                 |
 |--------------------------------------------------------|------------------------------------------------------------------------|